alphagov/govuk-developer-docs/source/manual/alerts/renew-tls-certificate.html.md

 See [renew a TLS certificate for GOV.UK](/manual/renew-a-tls-certificate.html) for details of how to renew the relevant certificate.
-This is normally done by Reliability Engineering.
+This is normally done by GOV.UK Replatforming.

 ## Production www.gov.uk certificate

 The TLS certificate for www.gov.uk is managed by Fastly.
 They will open a support ticket when the certificate is due for renewal.
-This ticket will be picked up by Reliability Engineering, who will co-ordinate with Fastly to renew the certificate.
+This ticket will be picked up by GOV.UK Replatforming, who will co-ordinate with Fastly to renew the certificate.

 ## Production, staging and integration wildcard certificates

-The wildcard TLS certificates for production, staging and integration are managed by Reliability Engineering.
+The wildcard TLS certificates for production, staging and integration are managed by GOV.UK Replatforming.
 Once the alert appears, they will work to renew the relevant certificate and make it live.
 For staging and integration, the certificates are also provided to Fastly to enable TLS for our staging and integration CDN environments.